Andy Van Hellemond

 Andy Van Hellemond (born February 16, 1948) is a Canadian former National Hockey League referee and a member of the Hockey Hall of Fame since 1999.
-He is also a former municipal politician, serving on city council for the City of Guelph, Ontario from 2010 to 2018.
+He is also a former municipal politician, serving on city council for the City of Guelph, Ontario, from 2010 to 2018.

 Officiating career

 Van Hellemond's NHL officiating career began in 1969 and included 19 Stanley Cup Finals.
-In 1984, he became the first NHL on-ice official to wear a helmet; four years later, the NHL later made helmets mandatory for all on-ice officials (however, any official who was not wearing a helmet at the time of the ruling could continue to go helmetless if they so desired).
+In 1984, he became the first NHL on-ice official to wear a helmet; four years later, the NHL made helmets mandatory for all on-ice officials (however, any official who was not wearing a helmet at the time of the ruling could continue to go helmetless if they so desired).
 Subsequently, several officials followed his lead, and beginning with the 2006–07 NHL season, all NHL on-ice officials were compelled to wear helmets.
 He also officiated 1,557 regular season games and 227 playoff games.
-Van Hellemond has been the NHL's #1 referee 14 consecutive times.
+Van Hellemond has been the NHL's #1 referee for 14 consecutive times.
 He also officiated in two All-Star games, the 1979 Challenge Cup, and Rendez-vous '87.

 From the 1977–78 to 1993–94 seasons, NHL officials' jerseys displayed their last names on the back.
-Due to its length, Van Hellemond's name was displayed in two lines.
-From the 1994–95 NHL season until his retirement in 1997, Van Hellemond wore uniform number 25, which was later worn by Marc Joannette.
+Due to its length, his name was displayed in two lines.
+From the 1994–95 NHL season until his retirement in 1997, he wore uniform number 25, which was later worn by Marc Joannette.

-After retiring as on-ice official, Van Hellemond held a management position with the East Coast Hockey League until being hired by the NHL in 2000 to replace Bryan Lewis as Director of Officiating.
+After retiring as an on-ice official, Van Hellemond held a management position with the East Coast Hockey League until being hired by the NHL in 2000 to replace Bryan Lewis as Director of Officiating.
 Van Hellemond remained director of officiating until July 2004, when he was asked by Colin Campbell to resign from the position because of concern over the former's personal gambling debts.

-In July 2011, Van Hellemond served the creators of the comic strip Adam@home with a notice of intention to sue for libel over a comic which used the word "evil" in referring to Van Hellemond as "the worst and most evil ref ever."
+In July 2011, Van Hellemond served the creators of the comic strip Adam@home with a notice of intention to sue for libel over a comic that used the word "evil" in referring to Van Hellemond as "the worst and most evil ref ever."
 Newspapers carrying the strip, including the Toronto Star and The Boston Globe, were also served.